epi-project/brane-documentation/user-guide/src/system-admins/installation/dependencies.md

 ### The services (release mode)
 No dependencies are required to build the services in release mode other than the [runtime dependencies](#runtime-dependencies).
-This is because the containers in which the services are build already contain all of the dependencies.
+This is because the containers in which the services are built already contain all of the dependencies.

 ### The services (debug mode)